ISNIT0/log-complexity-comparison/README.md

 ## Thoughts from application
 Having looked at results in detail and attempted to use them to improve logging, it seems this specific heuristic on it's own is not 100% helpful.
 Some code may be quite readable (e.g. using function chaining and RXJava), but appear to the complexity algorithm to be difficult to read.
 In order to fully assess this, a wider variety of apps and code-bases will need to be tested.

+Often, logging is more useful before and after 'complex' code, I.e. outside of class code, before a method is called. (e.g. "Operation Complete", progressBar.setProgress(100))

+The complexity we're currently doing, is just based on file.
+Not per class, or per method.
+This means that we may have a large file, with low complexity code flagging as un-readable.

+Sometimes the complexity is from if-statements deciding which log message to print or show the user.

+We had real issues with getting huge complexity numbers for simple (but large) switch statements.
+A K9mail method was given a complexity of over 400, just for having a long switch statement.